Researching ERP Pricing

 How Acumatica Can Help

 Now that you have a good idea of costs and what factors to consider, it’s time to take your ERP price research process one step further by applying your knowledge to a specific cloud ERP solution.

 We aren’t directly addressing “how to choose ERP solutions” today, but we believe Acumatica Cloud ERP should be on your shortlist.
 Our award-winning, comprehensive cloud ERP software is built on an open platform.
 It delivers value through integrated workflows across our full suite of business management applications, including CRM, Financials, Field Service, Project Accounting, and Inventory Management.
-We also provide industry-specific solutions, such as our Construction, Retail-Commerce, Distribution, and Manufacturing Editions.
+We also provide industry-specific solutions, such as our Construction, Retail, Distribution, and Manufacturing Editions.

 In addition to leading-edge technology, best-in-class functionality, and customer-friendly business practices, we offer a unique pricing structure, making our cloud-based ERP solution affordable for small- and mid-sized businesses.
 Unlike most ERP providers, Acumatica does not charge according to the number of users.
 We charge only for the functionality you need—the resources and features you actually use.
 Add as many users, suppliers, and customers as necessary without paying for additional licenses.
 As your company grows, Acumatica will grow with you.